SamBoyd/OpenBacklog/src/mcp_server/mcp_tools_and_resources_docs.md

 - `narrative_intent` (optional): Why this initiative matters narratively
 - `status` (optional): Initiative status (BACKLOG, TO_DO, IN_PROGRESS) - defaults to BACKLOG
 - `strategic_description` (optional): How this initiative connects to the larger product strategy.
 Explains the "why" - user needs addressed, strategic alignment, and how it fits into the bigger picture.
 Defaults to `implementation_description` if not provided.
+- `strategic_initiative_identifier` (optional): Initiative identifier (e.g., "I-1001") for updates - if provided, updates existing initiative instead of creating new

 **Returns:**
 ```json